Eligibility for Access

 It is the responsibility of the program attendees to make copies of their data before they log out of a CAEN computer.
 Any files or data stored on a CAEN computer after they have logged out will be irretrievably destroyed.

 Note: Login access to CAEN computers does not guarantee that all software titles will be available to program attendees.
-Refer to our Software at CAEN page for information on licensing restrictions.
+Refer to our CAEN Lab Software Environment page for information on licensing restrictions, and how to request temporary access.

 In order to grant computer lab access to program attendees, CAEN must be provided with specific information about each attendee; including their full name, and the Regular Uniqname Plus UMID they have been assigned.
 Regular Uniqnames Plus UMIDs can be obtained by submitting an ITS Mcommunity Sponsorship Application.
 Regular Uniqname Plus UMID entries require a Strong Identity Data Combination.